[7th August 2020]

 FujiFilm GFX 50R – Why The FujiFilm GFX Didn’t Work For Me

-Fujinon GF23mm f/4 R LM WR – A stunner (even with a lens this wide you need to focus bracket/stack for best results).
+Fujinon GF23mm f/4 R LM WR – A stunner!
+(Even with a lens this wide you still need to focus bracket/stack for best results).
 My sole criticism is that the maximum aperture of f/4 never lets enough light hit the sensor for astro images, even at very high ISO.

 Fujinon GF100-200mm f/5.6 R LM OIS WR – Not as sharp as the 23mm but a very good GF zoom, still way better than any full-frame lens except the Sony GM (and some newer G) lenses.

 Gear List Update March 2020

 Sony A7R III – Decent enough images but totally lacking in any kind of character, menu system better than previous models but still far too many screens to scroll through, still has Fisher-Price buttons and dials.
 Not a camera that makes you want to go out and take photographs with.
 The ‘see in the dark’ Bright Monitoring feature is superb for night sky photography as it allows you to compose the image as if it were daylight.

 Sony FE 24-105 f/4 G OSS – Sharp enough but devoid of any other praise, somewhat front heavy.
 I remember a quote from another photographer “hate using it BUT it makes some of my best photographs”!

 Zeiss Batis f/2.8/18mm – Didn’t live up to expectations, no real ‘Zeiss look’, felt hollow, plasticky and cheap, OK for astro photography but no better than that.
 The LCD distance indicator on the lens is a very useful aid for focusing in the dark, make a note of the distance where the stars appear sharpest (it won’t be infinity!) and turn the focus ring to that point for pin sharp astro images everytime.
 Not in the same league as Sony’s FE 24mm f/1.4 GM and FE 20mm f/1.8 G lenses.